amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### Develop automation scripts (for both desktop browser and mobile browser / app)

 You can write test by using Mocha BDD framework.
-You can choose javascript based design pattern or ES6 based.
-This project is ES6 friendly (via babel-register)
+You can choose TypeScript / JavaScript based design pattern or ES6 based.

-Refer complete [WebdriverIO v6 API](https://webdriver.io/docs/api.html) methods to write your automation tests.
+Refer complete [WebdriverIO v8 API](https://webdriver.io/docs/api) methods to write your automation tests.

 #### Using Mocha JavaScript framework